-Around this time every year, millions of people around the world make resolutions to lose weight, save money, take care of family members, eat healthily, and other things that they hope will improve their lives.
+Around the beginning of every year, millions of people the world over make resolutions to lose weight, save money, take care of family members, eat healthily, and achieve other things that they hope will improve their lives.

 While reviewing your insurance portfolio may not be the most appealing on your to-do list, it's important to ensure that your current plans are still relevant to your needs.

 As the cost of living rises, ask yourself whether what you have will be enough for you and your family in the future.
-Singlife's Product and Marketing Director, Daniel Lum, shares five common factors that could trigger the need for an immediate review:
+Here, we share five common factors that could trigger the need for an immediate review: